What Causes Leaky Gut? + What To Eat & Avoid To Help Manage It, From Experts

 Here's a quick biology lesson: The walls of the intestines are supposed to be permeable to a degree.
 This is how the nutrients from the food we eat make it into the body, while other parts of food we can't use continue through the intestines and eventually leave as waste.
 Ideally, the barrier of the intestines would only allow tiny nutrients to absorb into the bloodstream, and excrete unwanted particles.

-The problem occurs when the intestinal tight junctions—the spaces between the single layer of cells that regulate what enters the bloodstream—are injured (which can happen for a variety of reasons like poor diet and stress).
+The problem occurs when the intestinal tight junctions1—the spaces between the single layer of cells that regulate what enters the bloodstream—are injured (which can happen for a variety of reasons like poor diet and stress).
 This allows unwanted microbes and undigested food particles to "leak" into the bloodstream, where the immune system often marks them as foreign invaders and attacks.
-This is considered leaky gut, or increased intestinal permeability.
+This is considered leaky gut, or increased intestinal permeability2.

 "Mainstream medicine once considered leaky gut syndrome a fake diagnosis given by alternative doctors.
 But today, research is confirming that increased intestinal permeability is indeed a major factor in chronic and autoimmune diseases," functional nutrition expert, Will Cole, D.C., IFMCP, tells mbg.